Overview

 Plugins are add-ons that can be installed in Lens Studio 5.0 to extend the app’s capabilities and enhance developer workflows.
 Plugins empower developers outside of the Lens Studio engineering team to build Studio functionality to suit their needs.

-Plugins are written in JavaScript (ES10) using the newly added Editor API, which exposes data of the editor and the opened project (e.g., scene and asset information) to plugin developers.
+Plugins are written in JavaScript (ES10) using the newly added Editor API, which exposes data of the editor and the opened project (for example, scene and asset information) to plugin developers.
 The Editor API is similar to the Lens API, but runs in Editor rather than in a Lens at runtime.

 You can use the Yeoman Generator to accelerate your plugin development process.
 The generator will generate the necessary files as well as boilerplate code to help you get started.

-Some use cases that the editor api is capable of doing:
+Some use cases that the Editor API is capable of doing:

 - Create and edit scene objects and components